Adana: Schools

 Public, private and not-for-profit institutions are located in Adana.
 Primary and secondary education in the city is regulated by the provincial directorate of the national Ministry of Education which also administers the state schools.

 There are 282 public and 12 private primary schools which pupils attend from grades 1 to 8.
 From grades 9 to 11, pupils go to one of the 85 public and 26 private high schools.
 Notable high schools of the city with entrance exams include the state-owned Adana Fen and Adana Anadolu High Schools, and the private Gündoğdu and Bilfen High Schools.
 The Adana Gundogdu Schools is the largest private school in Adana and expands every year.
 There are six public and six private schools for pupils with special needs.
 Nine Community Training Centres help adult residents improve their skills.

-Although the city has large Kurdish and Arab communities education in "unofficial" languages is only provided at institutions that do not get government support.
-Few of them teach Arabic or Kurdish.

 The requirement to pass an entrance exam for admission to high schools and universities and for a career in the civil service led to the opening of more than one hundred crammer schools (dershane) in the city.